MelvinButters/DnD4eEncounterBuilder/README.md

 - Roll initiave for all monsters individually or all at once
 - Add PCs manually, or Load Party from the Standing Party in settings cog
+- Progress through round via initiative tracker
+- Add conditions to PCs and Monsters
+- See statblocks by clicking on monster

 ### Other Features